Melthen-bor/Lingvae_Omnes_Hominvm/README.md

 # Lingvae Omnes Hominvm
-A system for langauge processing
+A system for language processing